 Keep your hands warm while texting on your phone with these high-tech winter gloves.

-When the cold weather arrives, we want our hands to be as warm as possible against the winter chill.
+Cold weather is already here for much of the US, which means it's glove-wearing season as we all try to keep our hands as warm as possible amid the winter chill.
 Keeping your fingers toasty while using your phone can be a bit of a hassle.
 But, that feeling of frozen fingers while using your phone is a thing of the past.
 Touchscreen gloves not only keep your hands warm during outdoor activities, they also allow you to use your phone without hassle.
 These next-generation accessories feature conductive materials in the fingertips, creating a responsive connection between your fingers and your device — without exposing your hands to the cold.

 Some touchscreen gloves work better than others, so we consulted a team of outdoor enthusiasts and travel experts to learn their tips and tricks when shopping for a high-quality pair.
 And then we tested over a dozen top-rated options to see which of these hand warmers truly deserve a round of applause.
 Considerations included grip, warmth, durability and, of course, how swiftly and smoothly they allow for swiping.
 Keep reading to learn more about the best touchscreen gloves.
 And for more winter warmth, consider adding a new winter coat or a fresh pair of snow boots to your wardrobe.